0xadada/0xadada.github.io/about.md

 > @0xADADA is the hat expert.
 > <cite>[@qtychr](https://twitter.com/qtychr/status/756121223302635520)</cite>

-> Ron often wore a colored T-shirt with the day of the week printed on it.
+> [0xADADA] often wore a colored T-shirt with the day of the week printed on it.
 At midweek he wore a green “Wednesday” T-shirt; on the next day he wore a “Thursday” T-shirt in navy blue.
 > <cite>[ Hacking Life: Systematized Living and Its Discontents.
 Joseph M. Reagle, Jr. 2019 (MIT Press)](https://mitpress.mit.edu/books/hacking-life)</cite>

-## FAQ - Frequently Asked Questions
+## FAQ

 * *Where do you live?*<br>
 Greater Boston Area, Massachusetts USA.